petr-ngn/petr-ngn/README.md

 Currently I am kind of busy, so I will post some info about myself later.
 In a meanwhile, you can check my LinkedIn profile and don't hesitate to reach out to me!

 My name is Petr:
-- Location: Czech Republic :czech_republic:
+- :round_pushpin: Czech Republic 🇨🇿
 - Double Master's degree student: Banking & Insurance and Data & Analytics for Business (Prague University of Economics and Business) :student: